What is osteoporosis?

 These conditions cause osteoporosis in children by inhibiting the development of healthy bones.

 Idiopathic juvenile osteoporosis is a rare condition in which a previously healthy child or teenager develops osteoporosis.
+If you are concerned that your child, or a child that you know, may be showing signs of osteoporosis, get a free symptom assessment with the Ada app.

 Secondary osteoporosis in children